-Upon the completion of this offering, we will have 46,161,532 shares of common stock outstanding (or 46,761,532 shares of common stock if the underwriters' option to purchase additional shares is exercised in full).
-Of these shares of common stock, the 14,375,000 shares sold in our initial public offering, the 5,175,000 shares sold in our May 2013 offering and the 6,869,222 shares sold in the June 2013 secondary offering are, and the 4,000,000 shares of common stock being sold in this offering plus any shares sold upon exercise of the underwriters' option to purchase additional shares will be, freely tradable without restriction under the Securities Act, except for any such shares held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
+We currently have, and immediately following the completion of this offering will continue to have, 42,161,532 shares of common stock outstanding.
+Of these shares of common stock, the 14,375,000 shares sold in our initial public offering and the 5,175,000 shares sold in our May 2013 offering are, and the 5,000,000 shares of common stock being sold in this offering plus any shares sold upon exercise of the underwriters' option to purchase additional shares will be, freely tradable without restriction under the Securities Act, except for any such shares held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
 The remaining shares of outstanding common stock are "restricted securities," as that phrase is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rules 144 and 701 under the Securities Act, which rules are summarized below.
-These remaining shares of common stock will be available for sale in the public market after the expiration of the lock-up agreements described in "Underwriting" beginning on page 89 of this prospectus, taking into account the provisions of Rules 144 and 701 under the Securities Act.
+These remaining shares of common stock will be available for sale in the public market after the expiration of the lock-up agreements described in "Underwriting" beginning on page 100 of this prospectus, taking into account the provisions of Rules 144 and 701 under the Securities Act.